rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 ---

-Given a little time, an application that could use a more capable asset bundler, and the right mindset, you'll be successful upgrading to Webpacker.
+However, given a little time, the need, and the right mindset, you'll be successful upgrading to Webpacker.
 Here's a list of ways you'll benefit.

 ### 1. Webpacker is the future of Rails